GoogleContainerTools/kpt-functions-catalog/functions/go/fix/README.md

 <!--mdtogo:Short-->

-Fix resources and make them compatible with kpt 1.0.
+Migrate resources to make them compatible with 1.0+ versions of kpt.

 <!--mdtogo-->